minecraftforum/rules/rules/servers/rules.markdown

 ### PC Servers

+* No posting in server topics where you are banned from, unless filling a ban appeal.
 * Cracked servers are not allowed to be advertised
 * Only 1 review per member
 * Stealing another server's original post is not allowed, this is considered spam and plagerism